 Other Features Coming Out Soon

 Very soon, you’ll be able to save your formulas.
-So if there are formulas that you use over and over again in your models, you can create a catalog of these within the app – you no longer have to type out lengthy formulas.
+So if there are formulas that you use over and over again in your models, you can create a catalogue of these within the app – you no longer have to type out lengthy formulas.
 You can just reference and copy the saved formulas to your models.

 We’re also going to add a community feature where we can collect an entire index of all the formulas that everyone has been creating within the Enterprise DNA community forum, and embed it into the app.
 This means you’ll be able to reference what others have done as well.